|Academic Term||Early Fall 2018|

-|August 20 – September 10, 2017
+|August 18 - September 8, 2018|

-Was it the luck of the Irish that transformed its economy from a third world nation in the 1980’s to a powerhouse first world nation twenty years later?
+Was it the luck of the Irish that transformed its economy from a third world nation in the 1980’s to a powerhouse first world nation thirty years later?
 Not at all.
 In the 80’s, Ireland’s average income level was 30 percent lower than the European Union (EU).
-Ten years ago it was 40 percent above the EU.
+Twelve years ago it was 40 percent above the EU.
 Ireland’s past years of very high inflation, double-digit unemployment and huge government debt that reached 100% of GDP was dramatically changed by what is called “The Celtic Tiger.”
 To turn things around, the Irish government cut spending and reduced its tax rate to provide an excellent climate to attract new businesses from around the world.
 It was also successful in soliciting billions of Euros from the European Union to help build its infrastructure.

 Because of this business model, the economy of Ireland boomed.
 High- tech, financial services, construction and pharmaceutical companies all jumped at this new opportunity and located their factories and European headquarters in Ireland.
 Until the 2008 global financial crisis, Ireland was at the top.
 Then everything changed.
 Banks crashed, unemployment rose to 15%, housing prices dropped by 50%, businesses and individuals declared bankruptcy.

 Initially the outlook looked bleak for a speedy recovery.
 The Irish however have lived through worse conditions and were willing to work hard to implement fiscal programs to recover from the financial crisis.
 In fact, The Wall Street Journal described the “Irish Comeback” as an example of how other indebted countries should respond to their financial problems.
-This new model of recovery is called “The Celtic Phoenix.”
+This comeback is referred to as the "Celtic Phoenix"

 Students will focus on studying the “Celtic Tiger” model and analyze its somewhat short lived effectiveness.
 They will also learn about the steps that the Irish took to revitalize themselves and came back fiscally strong.
-We will meet with business executives from about fifteen different companies to hear firsthand about living and working in the Celtic Tiger era and learn what companies did to turn things around.
+We will meet with business executives from about fifteen different companies to hear firsthand about living and working in the Celtic Tiger era and learn what their companies did to turn things around.
 We will also learn about the challenges and opportunities that US Multinationals face while operating in a global environment.
 By also visiting traditional Irish companies, we will be able to compare the business similarities and differences of local versus global companies.

 By traveling the entire island, staying in a variety of hostels, bed and breakfasts and hotels, students will have the opportunity to meet and mingle with the locals.
 Several “surprise” activities are planned to also enhance the learning experience.
 For example, we go on a traditional musical tour and experience traditional Irish dancing.
 We plan to work and play hard.